 Bratislava was a focal point of the Soviet invasion because it shares a border with Hungary.
 There is an iconic photograph by Ladislav Bielik of the invading tanks that ranks with the photo of Tank Man from Tiananmen Square.

 Our guides told us that the Velvet Divorce between the Czech Republic and Slovakia, was not a popular decision.
 Although they agreed that the Slovaks had a second-class status in the joint state, they are still nostalgic.
 As is usual in divorces, the children weren't consulted.
-Apparently the sentiment toward reunion is even stronger in the Czech Republic (I've yet to hear anyone use the new moniker Czechia), but it is unlikely to happen.
+The sentiment toward reunion is even stronger in the Czech Republic (I've yet to hear anyone use the new moniker Czechia), but it is unlikely to happen.

 I saw monumental empty armor in more than one place, but I have been unable to discover what it symbolizes.
 The ram is an interesting addition.
 I don't know what it symbolizes either!